ausdotsn50/le-festin/README.md

 ## Running the Executable

+1. Go to this repo (https://github.com/ausdotsn50/le-festin) and download as a zip file
-1. Download and extract the files
+2. Extract the files
+3. Go to the installers directory and extract installers.zip

-2. Verify directory structure.
+4. Verify directory structure.
 Ensure the extracted folder contains the following files side-by-side. *Do not separate or move these files*, as the executable relies on the bundled jre folder to launch successfully.

 ```
-ReleaseFolder/
+installers/
 ├── jre/                # Bundled Java Runtime Environment
 ├── le-festin.jar       # The core Java application
 └── le-festin.exe       # The Windows executable launcher
 ```
-3. Set-up config.properties
-4. Launch the application by double-clicking le-festin.exe
+5. Launch the application by double-clicking le-festin.exe

 ## Technical Architecture
 Relational Schema